abhishek-pandey-22/Active_Listening/README.md

 ## 5. When do you switch to a Passive communication style in your day-to-day life?<br>

 As We’ve Already Established, Passive Communication Is An Ineffective Way Of Getting One’s Views Across.
 Passive Communicators Rarely Express Their Needs, Thoughts, Or Feelings In Public.
 Instead, They Hide Their Emotions And Let Others ‘Walk Over Them’.
 While A Passive Communication Style May Seem Harmless, It’s Not.
-Because It Makes People Believe That Such Communicators Are Powerless, Pushovers, Or Uninterested, When That May Be Far From The Truth.<br>
+Because It Makes People Believe That Such Communicators Are Powerless, Pushovers, Or Uninterested, When That May Be Far From The Truth.<br>For any individual it developed a pattern of avoiding expressing their opinions or feelings, protecting their rights, and identifying and meeting their needs then it makes such type of communication.

 “I’m Unable To Stand Up For What I Believe In”